Title I Programs at Kingsway

 The district offers the Academic Assistance Program (AAP), a tutoring program for eligible middle and high school students.
 AAP is a federally funded Title I program that uses multiple measures to identify students who in need of extra support in math or English/language arts.

-Through AAP, students receive personalized, one-on-one assistance from certified Kingsway teachers in a supportive online environment.
+Through AAP, students receive personalized assistance from certified Kingsway teachers in a supportive online environment.
 The program utilizes individualized instruction to address learning gaps, reinforce classroom learning, and empower students to reach their full potential.
-AAP tutoring sessions are held online for high school students and either in-person or online for middle school students.
-Online tutoring is still live, but it is facilitated at convenient times for students and families via Google Meet.
-Tutoring focuses on building skills and academic confidence.
+AAP tutoring sessions are held online via 1:1 Google Meet sessions for high school students.
+Online tutoring are live sessions that are facilitated at convenient times for students and families.

 For more information or to serve on the Title I Parent Advisory Committee, please contact Emily Virga at virgae@krsd.us.